zeppe-lin/mkinitramfs/README.md

 This distribution is a fork of illiliti's tinyramfs as of commit 8abfcc9 (Fri May 21 2021) with the following differences:
+- bash completion
-- man pages in POD format
+- command-line options/usage in GNU style
 - experimental smdev hook
 - luks hook: ask for password if header/keyfile is not specified
+- man pages in POD format
+- new "extrafiles" directive to copy additional files
 - resume hook to resume machines from hibernation
-- new "extrafiles" directive to copy additional files
-- bash completion

 See git log for complete/further differences.